tsuyoshi-matsuura/courseraDataScienceCourse3/README.md

 ### Implementation of the above tasks in the script

 This script performs all the above tasks, but in a sligtly different order.
-The script takes the folloing steps
+The script takes the folloing steps:
-  A) Download and unzip the data file provided by the assignment (this
-     functionality has been commented out).
+  1) Download and unzip the data file provided by the assignment (this functionality has been commented out).
 Load the files in the zip file into datasets:
         a) Training data set:    data_train